 How to Resuscitate a Deeply Discharged AGM Battery

-In time, AGM batteries, including OPTIMA® batteries, may fail.
-Failures are often caused when a starting battery is used in a cycling application, for which a deep-cycle battery is the better choice.
+In time, AGM batteries, including OPTIMA® batteries, will fail.
+Premature failures are often caused when a starting battery is used in a cycling application, for which a deep-cycle battery is the better choice.

 The great thing about AGM batteries, including OPTIMA REDTOP® and YELLOWTOP® batteries, is that they have very low internal resistance.
-This allows very high amperage output so that the battery can power your accessories longer and deeper than a traditional battery, but at the same time deeply discharging it.
+This allows very high amperage output, allowing your battery to power your accessories longer and deeper than a traditional battery, but at the same time deeply discharging it.

 An AGM battery with its low internal resistance may stump car guys because sometimes it doesn't work like a traditional flooded lead-acid battery.

-Here's the problem: Most battery chargers have built-in safety features that may prevent chargers from recharging deeply discharged batteries.
-A traditional battery that's at 10.5 volts or less is seen as defective, having either a short, a bad cell or some other defect.
-Most analog chargers are binary and are either on or off.
-If they don’t come on, it may be because the charger thinks the battery is “bad.”
+Here's the problem: Many battery chargers have built-in safety features that may prevent chargers from recharging deeply-discharged batteries.
+A traditional battery that's at 10.5 volts or less may be seen as defective, having either a short, a bad cell or some other issue.
+Many analog chargers are binary and are either on or off.
+If they don’t turn on, it may be because the charger thinks the battery is “bad.”
 Turning on to charge a “bad” battery could create an unsafe scenario.
 But the fact is that the AGM battery may be just fine; it has simply slipped below the minimum voltage threshold of the charger to turn on, and the charger doesn't know what to do with the battery, so it does nothing.

 Here are three options for bringing that deeply discharged AGM battery back to peak operational performance.